evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 * [The complete source code](/files/2016/09/earth_orbit_simulation/the_complete_code/) of the Earth orbit simulation.

 * Susskind, L., &amp; Hrabovsky, G. (2013).
 The theoretical minimum: What you need to know to start doing physics.
 New York: Basic Boks.

+* [Classical mechanics lectures](https://youtu.be/ApUFtLCrU90) by Leonard Susskind on YouTube.

 * [Programming a harmonic oscillator](/blog/programming-harmonic-oscillator/).